mylinhthibodeau/STAT545-HW-thibodeau-mylinh/stat545-hw4-thibodeau-mylinh/hw04-data-manipulation-cheatsheet-thibodeau-mylinh.md

 (5) SUBSET
 ----------

-Objective: only take the data for the ONC gene.type.
+-   objective: only take the data for the ONC gene.type.

 ### Tidyr